imattau/bookstr/docs/first_publish.md

 numbered parts.
 Each part shares a unique `d` tag and stores its position with a `part` index.
 The reader collects all events with the same `d` value and concatenates them before rendering so the full chapter is shown to the user.

+## Reading Progress

+When you open your published book in the reader, the toolbar now shows your current percentage and provides **Previous chapter** and **Next chapter** buttons.
+Book cards in the library also display a small progress indicator so you can track your reading at a glance.